 Director Sustainable Development, Greater Shepparton City Council

-Geraldine has strong links to our community, representing Council on a number of boards and committees including Shepparton Show Me, La Trobe University Regional Advisory Board, Higher Education and Skills Working Party and the Food Bowl Inland Rail Alliance and has been a strong advocate on a number of key regional issues including passenger, high speed and inland rail, CBD revitalisation, water security and works actively with the Greater Shepparton Lighthouse Project on engaging youth in education.
+Geraldine has strong links to our community, representing Council on a number of boards and committees including Shepparton Show Me, La Trobe University Regional Advisory Board, Higher Education and Skills Working Party, Rail Freight Alliance and the Food Bowl Inland Rail Alliance and has been a strong advocate on a number of key regional issues including passenger, high speed and inland rail, CBD revitalisation, water security and works actively with the Greater Shepparton Lighthouse Project on engaging youth in education.

 Geraldine is working hard to ensure that the level of infrastructure and services for our community support sustainable growth of the municipality and that we are effectively marketing our key attributes both domestically and internationally to increase inbound tourism and open up export markets for business and industry.